 Pano Arodes Vineyard

 The vineyard is located at an altitude of 600 meters in the area called “furnia”.
-The entire vineyard has been planted on the northern side of the mountain, facing the Polis Chrysochous bay.
+The entire vineyard has been planted on the northern side of the mountain, with a north-east aspect.
 Winters here can be very cold with average temperatures reaching 8 degrees Celsius.
 Summers remain relatively cool because of the west blowing winds of Akamas national park.
 The soil is made out of limestone which in combination with the areas microclimate makes it an ideal location to cultivate Maratheftiko, Mataro, and Shiraz grapes.

-Half of the vineyards are located at an altitude of 400 meters just next to Ezousa river while the rest of the vineyards are located at ‘Maloutena’ area at an altitude of 450 meters.
+Half of the vineyards are located at an altitude of 230 meters just next to Ezousa river at our ‘Karias’ vineyard, an area known to be very cold during night.
+The rest of the vineyards are located at ‘Maloutena’ area at an altitude of 350 meters.
 In ‘Maloutena’ the soil is made out of limestone and the varieties cultivated are, Gannoudi, a very rare variety that was nearly extinct from Cyprus, and Altesse a white grape variety.
-At the vineyard next to the river the indigenous white variety Xynisteri is been cultivated together with Moshato Samou, and Gannoudi.
+At the vineyard next to the river the indigenous white variety Xynisteri is been cultivated together with Mataro, and Gannoudi.

 Fikardos Winery works in close cooperation with vine growers and always aims in selecting the best grapes for vinification.
 Besides working with international varieties the winery gives strong emphasis to Cyprus Indigenous varieties.